jsta/looseleaf/README.md

 Separately render and index a collection of rmarkdown files

 ## Philosophy

+Keep track of your data explorations with minimal effort

+## Features

+* `rmarkdown` files are only re-built if they have changed since the last rebuild

+* turn off chapter/page evaluation or message printing with a single `knitr` hook

+* a `looseleaf` build will continue despite evaluation errors

+### Why not X?

-`R notebooks` are ok but it is difficult to manage a collection of them.
+`R notebooks` are ok but it is difficult to manage a linked collection

-`bookdown` is great except for a few key downsides:

-* Chunk labels cannot be duplicated in different chapters
+`bookdown` is great except for a few key downsides arising from the fact that chapters are concatenated on render so that chunk labels cannot be duplicated, selective caching becomes difficult, and there can be no chapter level knitr hooks.

-* All chapters are rendered together so you cannot turn off evaluation in a chapter-level config chunk

-* Selective caching is difficult so build times can be extremely long

 ## Installation